G-7 back steps to deter tax dodging by multinational firms

 “We want the international tax reform process to succeed and recognize this could mean Facebook paying more tax, and in different places,” Clegg said on Twitter.

-The G-7 statement echoes a U.S. alternative to let countries tax part of the earnings of the largest and most profitable global companies — digital or not — if they are doing business within their borders.
+The G-7 statement echoes a U.S. proposal to let countries tax part of the earnings of the “largest and most profitable multinational enterprises — digital or not — if they are doing business within their borders.
 It supported awarding countries the right to tax 20% or more of local profits exceeding a 10% profit margin.

 Yellen, asked if she had given her European counterparts assurances that large U.S. tech firms would be included, said the agreement “will include large profitable firms, and I believe those firms will qualify by almost any definition.”